glacials/twos.dev/src/From Google to Apple.md

 Otherwise it has a good build quality and feels good in the hand.
 But it’s a remote and can be lost.
 We’ve 3D printed a holder for it that attaches to the coffee table.
 I miss the remote-free life.

-The ecosystem benefits of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them as a keyboard.
+Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them as a keyboard.
 Password manager support works as normal; this is helpful for invoking 1Password to fill logins.

 ### Google Home → Apple Home